Volunteering at the TOUR Championship

 “As we age, it’s important we continue to keep our health status up to date and take as many proactive measures as we can,” he explains.
 “I hope Georgia Urology’s presence at the Volunteer Headquarters inspires others to do that.”

 Georgia Urology’s sponsorship of the Volunteer Headquarters is a direct result of the philanthropic side of the event.
 The volunteer workforce allows the TOUR Championship the opportunity to put funds back into the East Lake community.
-According to Georgia Urology’s Vice President of Marketing & Communications, Dr. Barry Zisholtz, it aligns with practice’s values and actions.
+According to Georgia Urology CEO Dan Fellner, it aligns with practice’s values and actions.

-Since first being played at East Lake in 1998, the TOUR Championship has donated more than $38 million to local charities.
-This includes the East Lake Foundation, the First Tee of Metro Atlanta, Grove Park Foundation and Purpose Built Schools Atlanta.
+Since first being played at East Lake in 1998, the TOUR Championship has donated more than $42 million to local charities.
+This includes the East Lake Foundation, the First Tee of Metro Atlanta, Grove Park Foundation, Focused Community Strategies, and Purpose Built Schools Atlanta.

 Weyand says the most fulfilling aspect of volunteering with the TOUR Championship is witnessing the transformation of the community surrounding East Lake Golf Club.